symfony/symfony-docs/security/oidc_login.rst

 3) Start the Flow
 -----------------

-The authenticator is also the firewall entry point: an anonymous request to a protected page is redirected to the provider's authorization endpoint.
-Nothing else is needed to log a user in.
+When ``oidc_login`` is the only authenticator of the firewall able to start an authentication, it also becomes its entry point: an anonymous request to a protected page is redirected to the provider's authorization endpoint, and nothing else is needed to log a user in.
+Next to another such authenticator, ``form_login`` for instance, name the one to use in the ``entry_point`` option of the firewall, otherwise the container refuses to compile.

 To offer an explicit "Log in with ..." button, on a login page listing several ways to log in for instance, point it at the ``_oidc_login_start_<firewallname>``